epfl-ada/ada-2022-project-toestewbrr/README.md

-# Who is your soulmate: which characters are paired in romantic movies?
+# Who is your soulmate?
+## which characters are paired in romantic movies?
 _Toestewbrr 🍲 🦶 : Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery_

 ## Abstract 📰